YA811/memory-game/README.md

 ## Technologies used is HTML, CSS and JavaScript.

 ## for the future enhancement:
- I'll add a timer so I can make the game more harder, I was going go do that but there was no time because I was working on another game and I change it, but yeah adding a timer and reset button maybe would be good.
+ So I added a timer already and some buttons, maybe for future enhancement also I will add levels to make it more and more harder.